Mitsubishi Materials Corporation

 Impact analysis

 In the 1.5℃ scenario due to a significant increase in the sales volume of xEVs which use more copper than conventional automobiles, and in the 4℃ scenario due to an increase in total automobile sales volume, worldwide copper demand for automotive applications is predicted to significantly increase.
-This will be an opportunity to expand sales by strengthening production of electrical copper and capturing demand.
+This will be an opportunity to expand sales by strengthening production of copper cathode and capturing demand.

 Indicator

-Electrolytic copper sales volume
+Copper cathode sales volume

 Target